intelie/gitbook-drilling/collector/remote-control/apis/store-configuration-api.md

 This feature allows you to add or edit a store.json file via API.
 We can view the calls created and how you use them.\

-{% swagger baseUrl="http://environment.com" path="/services/plugin-liverig/collectors/storeConfiguration?qualifier=qualifier&instance=instance&force=true" method="get" summary="storeConfiguration" %}
+{% swagger baseUrl="http://environment.com" path="/services/plugin-liverig/collectors/storeConfiguration" method="get" summary="?qualifier=qualifier&instance=instance&force=true" %}
 {% swagger-description %}
 View the store.json file
 {% endswagger-description %}

-{% swagger-parameter in="path" name="instance" type="string" %}
+{% swagger-parameter in="query" name="instance" type="string" required="true" %}
 Collector instance
 {% endswagger-parameter %}

-{% swagger-parameter in="path" name="qualifier" type="string" %}
+{% swagger-parameter in="query" name="qualifier" type="string" required="true" %}
 Collector qualifier
+{% endswagger-parameter %}

+{% swagger-parameter in="query" name="force" type="boolean" %}
+In case of `true`, it will ignore the caching and it will re-read the store configuration from the collector at remote site.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="" %}